catzkorn/subscrypt/README.md

 Charlotte Brandhorst-Satzkorn ----- Farhaan Ali ------ Veronica Lee
 - Gophers by [Gopherize.me](https://gopherize.me/)

-Go, Team! and the Subscrypt project are the final engineering project for the [Makers Academy](https://makers.tech) Bootcamp for the September 2020 cohort.
+Go, Team! and the Subscrypt project are the final engineering project for the [Makers Academy](https://makers.tech) Bootcamp as a part of the September 2020 cohort.

 ## Group goals